-Business Relations considers the Contractor's ability to represent GSA in a professional manner, establish and maintain collaborative working relationships with team members, and comply with GSA Standards of Conduct identified in Section H.
+This criterion considers the Contractor's ability to represent GSA in a professional manner, establish and maintain collaborative working relationships with team members, and comply with GSA Standards of Conduct, identified in Section H.

-Minimum performance standard for Business Relations: Contractor maintains a professional demeanor.
-Contractor's interactions are generally positive and constructive.
+Minimum performance standard: The Contractor complies with GSA Standards of Conduct, identified in Section H, and maintains a professional demeanor.
+The Contractor's interactions are generally positive and constructive.
+The Contractor assists in strategic planning when requested.